Find out more about responsible prescription opioids and the prevention of opioid abuse and overdose in your community.

 It’s a quickly growing problem that affects some of Wisconsin’s most vulnerable populations.
 At least six out of ten opioid addicts also have a mental illness, and one in five people with a mental health condition also have an addiction.
 Individuals with a substance addiction are six times more likely than the general population to attempt suicide.
 Opioid addiction can also lead to unemployment, poverty, problems at home and in school, violence and homelessness.

-Reduce the percentage of adolescents who have used an opioid prescription drug for nonmedical purposes from 14.9% in 2013 to less than 13% by 2020
+Prevent the initiation of opioid misuse by reducing the percentage of adolescents who have used an opioid prescription drug for nonmedical purposes from 14.9% in 2013 to less than 13% by 2020.

 Preventing and treating Wisconsin’s opioid problems requires a variety of strategies and partners, including healthcare providers, law enforcement agencies and others.
 Working together, we can make it harder to get prescription opioids, make it easier to prevent opioid overdose death, and make sure everyone has access to substance use and mental health programs and support.